owncloud-archive/documentation/user_manual/files/access_webgui.rst

 After a moment or two, you’ll see the new custom group appear in the groups list.

 .. note::
-   Please be aware that custom groups are only visible to you, not to anyone else.
+   Please be aware that custom groups are only visible to every member of the group, but not to anyone else outside the group.

 Managing Group Members
 ~~~~~~~~~~~~~~~~~~~~~~